tr-hack-to-the-future/prettyplease-backend/README.md

 ```

 ## Deployment
-To deploy the functions run:
+To deploy the Lambda functions run:
 ```shell script
 serverless deploy
 ```
+This will provision the required API Gateway and upload the JAR file to AWS Lambda.

 ## REST API
 The definition of the REST API can be found [here](./REST API README.md).